marekhoeven/VANO/README.md

 - Add addressbook (alias system?)
 - Optimalisation of JS functions
 - Improve some shitty CSS (on components and globally)
+- Documentation + better structure
 - Set user-option for minimum receive amount
-- Perhaps select what pendings to accept?
+- Perhaps select what individual pendings to accept?

 ## Acknowledgements